ajdesalvio/phenomic-distributional/README.md

 ### Distributional Data Analysis - Python Scripts

-See the `Tutorials` folder above for the datasets and Rmarkdown files used to generate the above guides.
+See the `RMarkdown` folder for the RMarkdown files used to generate each RPubs document and see the `Data` folder for files required to run the code.